MuxGel: Simultaneous Dual-Modal Visuo-Tactile Sensing via Spatially Multiplexing and Deep Reconstruction: Method

 where $\tilde{V}_\text{relit}$ denotes the relit vision image.

-The final sensor observation is synthesized by applying a checkerboard mask.
-Instead of utilizing a perfect geometric pattern, we generate a random wavy checkerboard mask ($\tilde{M}_\text{wavy}$) with base grids ranging from 2x2 to 8x8 grids to simulate manufacturing tolerances, elastomer warping, and lens distortions.
-The boundaries of the wavy mask $B(t)$ are pertubed by:
+The final sensor observation is synthesized with a checkerboard mask.
+In the real sensor, the checkerboard boundary distortion can arise from elastomer deformation, coating non-uniformity, and lens distortion, and may therefore be contact-dependent.
+Explicitly modeling this deformation-correlated mask distortion would require additional calibration of the gel mechanics and optical path.
+As a lower-cost approximation, we generate a random wavy checkerboard mask ($\tilde{M}_\text{wavy}$) with base grids ranging from 2$\times$2 to 8$\times$8 to expose the network to plausible boundary variations caused by manufacturing tolerances, elastomer warping, and lens distortions.
+The boundaries of the wavy mask $B(t)$ are perturbed by:

 where $P_\text{base}$ is the nominal boundary position, $A \in [0, 5.0]$ is a randomized amplitude, $f$ is the spatial frequency, and $\phi$ is a phase shift.
 The spatially multiplexed input $\tilde{I}_\text{mux}$ to the network is then